Vladimir Kozlov (politician)

 Vladimir Ivanovich Kozlov (Russian and Kazakh: Владимир Иванович Козлов) is a Kazakh journalist and politician who has been a leader of the democratic opposition in Kazakhstan and a candidate for his country's presidency.
-In 2012, he was the defendant in what Deutsche Welle described as “the first political trial in Kazakhstan.”
-The US charged Kazakhstan with using its criminal-justice system “to silence a leading opposition voice.”
-Kozlov, who was found guilty and served a prison sentence, has been designated by Amnesty International as a “prisoner of conscience.”
+In 2012, he was the defendant in what Deutsche Welle described as "the first political trial in Kazakhstan."
+The US charged Kazakhstan with using its criminal-justice system "to silence a leading opposition voice."
+Kozlov, who was found guilty and served a prison sentence, has been designated by Amnesty International as a "prisoner of conscience."
 He was released in 2016.

 Early life and education

 Kozlov was born on August 10, 1960, in Aktobe.

 Media career

 From 1990 to 1996, Kozlov worked as an editor at the TV channel AKTiVi.

-From 1996-1998, he worked in advertising and public relations.
+From 1996 to 1998, he worked in advertising and public relations.
 He then served as the communications specialist for the Mangyshlak Nuclear Power Plant.

 He is a co-founder of Aktau-Lada, the first private television channel in Kazakhstan.

 He currently runs the internet project Kuresker.org, which focuses on the rights of civic activists and the imprisoned.